Skip to content Skip to footer

 1 : Visit Nairobi National Park [4 hrs]

-2 : Explore David Sheldrick Wildlife Trust [2 hrs]
+2 : Explore the David Sheldrick Wildlife Trust [2 hrs]

-Experience the vibrant Maasai Market, a colorful open-air market where you can find traditional Kenyan handicrafts, jewelry, textiles, and souvenirs.
-Bargain with local artisans for unique items like beads, wood carvings, and fabrics.
-Immerse yourself in the bustling atmosphere and take home authentic Kenyan treasures.
+Experience the vibrant Maasai Market, a bustling open-air market where you can find a wide variety of traditional African crafts, jewelry, clothing, and souvenirs.
+Bargain with local artisans and immerse yourself in the colorful culture of the Maasai people.
+Pick up unique handmade gifts to remember your trip to Nairobi.

 Background Info